skuldnet/website/people/_posts/2017-12-12-mpędziwiatr.md

 researchgate: https://www.researchgate.net/profile/Marek_Pedziwiatr2
 ---

-PhD student in Cardiff University Brain Research Imaging Centre (CUBRIC)
+PhD student at Cardiff University Brain Research Imaging Centre (CUBRIC)

 My ongoing collaboration with C-Lab focuses on investigating how vision can be influenced by information from other senses.
 In our research we use novel stimuli and combine different indicators of conscious experience: eye movements and participants’ responses.
 Apart from that, I am mainly interested in the role of top-down processes in visual perception.
 My current research aims to answer the question of how they contribute to control of eye movements in natural scenes viewing.